entando/entando-docs/vuepress/docs/docs/concepts/README.md

 #### Entando component manager

-As briefly introuced before, the Entando component manager is able to list the EntandoDeBundles accessible from the EntandoApp and provide the install/uninstall services to install a bundle on an Entando App.
+As briefly introduced before, the Entando component manager is able to list the EntandoDeBundles accessible from the EntandoApp and provide the install/uninstall services to install a bundle on an Entando App.
 All of these services are made possible by the communication with the Entando